 My top activity scheduling tips for working moms (or other parental units/caregivers) include:

-I’ve also tried scheduling classes on a micro level, via an Excel spreadsheet I made up myself that has half-hour blocks of time from 9–6:30 as rows and the days of the week as columns — but that gets confusing when classes run different lengths of weeks… so until I find something better I’m going to be using the printable summer schedule from SimplyKierste!
+I’ve also tried scheduling classes on a micro level, via an Excel spreadsheet I made myself that has half-hour blocks of time from 9–6:30 as rows and the days of the week as columns, but that gets confusing when classes run different numbers of weeks… so until I find something better I’m going to be using the printable summer schedule from SimplyKierste!

 A Bookmarks Folder Full of Local Classes to Find Which Classes are Offered